 The poor network resulted in incorrect readings and due to all the issues facing the municipality, GTLM approached the DBSA for a loan to fund the refurbishment and replacement of a section of the electricity distribution infrastructure.
 This was over three years between 2017/18 and 2019/20 and the DBSA approved a R90 million loan along with an infrastructure investment programme for South Africa grant of R10 million for the project.
+The funding was intended for the repair and replacement of the electricity distribution infrastructure in vestment programme for South Africa grant of R10 million for the project.
 The funding was intended for the repair and replacement of the electricity distribution infrastructure and was expected to lead to a reduction in distribution losses and improve the finances of the municipality.
 There were more than 20 projects that were funded as part of the MTREF Programme, which were implemented as per the municipality's 2014 Masterplan and the Integrated Development Plans in Tzaneen and Haenertsburg.

-The repair and replacement included the upgrading and refurbishment of local substations, distribution lines and other infrastructure such as switchgears and retrofitting of panels.
+The repair and replacement included the upgrading and refurbishment of local substations, distribution lines and other infrastructure such as switchgear and retrofitting of panels.
 More households will be electrified and employment will be created during the construction and operational phases of the programme.
 The project resulted in the following:

-- 3 400 new electricity connections with an electrical network that spans 250 km - Replacement and extension of light poles, steel wires and brittle conductors

-- Installation of substations (and their batteries) and auto reclosers on 33kV and 11kV overhead lines - Installation and protection of transformers and 60 streetlights - Replacement of conventional fencing with ClearVu fencing
+- 3 400 new electricity connections with an electrical network that spans 250 km - Replacement and extension of light poles, steel wires and brittle conductors - Installation of substations (and their batteries) and auto reclosers on 33kV and 11kV overhead lines - Installation and protection of transformers and 60 streetlights - Replacement of conventional fencing with ClearVu fencing

 The project resulted in the creation of 182 jobs which included women and the youth.
 Around 1986 households benefitted from this project and it resulted in reduced distribution losses and prevention of unnecessary tripping of the network.
 The increased streetlights resulted in reduced crime and road accidents and the improved capacity at the substations now accommodates additional connections.
-The municipality was also certified NERSA compliant in terms of its distribution licence.
+The municipality was also certified NERSA compliant in terms of its distribution license.
 Since the implementation of the project, there is now spacing of overhead power lines to minimize birds being electrocuted.
 There is also line clearance to prevent lines from tripping as well as avoiding trees catching fire which can damage the power lines.

 The project was undertaken within the parameters of the GTLM environmental management plan, and the programme did not have a dedicated environmental strategy.

 This means that the environmental impact of the project is unknown, although the GTLM officials state that the projects had minimal environmental consequences.
 The financial position of the municipality improved between 2018 and 2021 due to improved revenue collection from the upgrade of the electricity network as well as the implementation of the DBSA-led revenue enhancement plan.